r-lib/devtools/README.md

 ## Installation

+There are two ways to reload the package from disk:
-While developing a package, you often want to reload all objects in the package without having to quit R, run `R CMD install` and then reopen. `load_all` will package dependencies described in `DESCRIPTION`, R code in `R/`, compiled shared objects in  `src/`, data files in `data/`.

-It keeps your global workspace clean by loading all objects into an environment called `devel:package-name`, and works efficiently by only reload files that have changed.
+* `load_all("pkg")` will package dependencies described in `DESCRIPTION`, R code in `R/`, compiled shared objects in `src/`, data files in `data/`.
+It keeps your global workspace clean by loading all objects into a package environment, and works efficiently by only reloading files that have changed.
+During development you usually want to access all functions (even if not exported), so `load_all` ignores the package `NAMESPACE`.

+* Alternatively, you can run `install("pkg") && reload("pkg")`.
+This will
+  reinstall the package using `R CMD install`, detach the package namespace and the then reload the package using `library`.
+Non-internal functions will not be available, so this slower option is more suitable as you get closer to release.

 ## Referring to a package

+All `devtools` functions accept either a path or a name.
+If you're only developing a small number of packages, the easiest way to use devtools is ensure that your working directory is set to the directory in which you package lives.

-All `devtools` functions as either a path or a name.
-If you specify a name it will load `~/.Rpackages`, and try the path given by the default function, if it's not there, it will look up the package name in the list and use that path.
+If you are developing many packges, it may be more convenient to refer to packages by name.
+In this case, `devtools` will `~/.Rpackages`, and try the path given by the default function, if it's not there, it will look up the package name in the list and use that path.
 For example, a small section of my `~/.Rpackages` looks like this:

     list(
         default = function(x) {